plantaseed/bambi/README.md

 Don't forget to expose the service, either add it to you ingress och just start a loadbalancer.

 ### Config
-When you first open the manager you should first enter a config file, it should have the following form.
+When you first open the manager you should first enter a config file, it should have the following format.
 ``` Yaml
 services:
   #below list the names of your micro services